apollo

 Kidney

-Limited information is available regarding the usage of COENZYME Q10 in patients suffering from kidney impairment.
+Limited information is available regarding the use of Coenzyme Q10 in patients with kidney impairment.
 If you have any concerns, please consult your doctor.
 Your doctor will prescribe only if the benefits outweigh the risks.

 • Safety Warning